Tushar-Mishra999/project-s/TECHNICAL_REFERENCE.md

 - **PDF/DOCX with ≥2 detected headings:** `chunk_by_headings` — splits on section boundaries, sub-splits oversized sections, merges undersized consecutive sections until each chunk reaches the minimum word count
 - **Everything else:** `chunk_by_paragraphs` — accumulates paragraphs into a buffer, flushes when adding the next paragraph would exceed the max

-Then `add_context_prefix` prepends the nearest heading (`[Heading]\n\n...`) to every chunk so the LLM has structural context even for isolated passages.
+Then `add_context_prefix` prepends the nearest heading ([Section: {heading}]\n...) to every chunk so the LLM has structural context even for isolated passages.

 ### Step 3 — Local File Storage

-The original file buffer is saved to the local filesystem under `FILE_STORAGE_PATH`.
+The original file buffer is saved to the local filesystem under fastapi_backend/uploads/.
 A UUID prefix is added to the filename to avoid collisions.
-The resulting path/URL is stored in `files.file_url`.
+The resulting URL (http://localhost:{PORT}/uploads/{uuid}-{filename}) is stored in files.file_url.

 ### Step 4 — `files` Row Insert